adorsys/keycloak-config-cli/README.md

 # keycloak-config-cli

+keycloak-config-cli provides declarative, idempotent configuration for Keycloak via the Admin API—version-controlled and CI/CD-ready—covering realms, clients, roles, flows, identity providers, and more.

-keycloak-config-cli is a Keycloak utility to ensure the desired configuration state for a realm based on a JSON/YAML file.
-The format of the JSON/YAML file based on the export realm format.
-Store and handle the configuration files inside git just like normal code.
+It is a Keycloak utility to ensure the desired configuration state for a realm based on a JSON/YAML file.
+The format of the JSON/YAML file is based on the Keycloak realm export format.
+Store and manage configuration files in Git just like normal code.
 A Keycloak restart isn't required to apply the configuration.

 ## Help and community